Plains begins as a small oil and gas exploration and production company called Plains Resources.

 Acquires Link Energy's North American crude oil and pipeline operations, effectively doubling Plains' asset base.

-Secures 2,500 acres on the Mississippi River in Louisiana and builds Phase l and II of the St. James Terminal, a 6-million-barrel crude storage and terminalling facility, creating a hub for Plains on the Gulf Coast.
+Secures 2,500 acres on the Mississippi River in Louisiana and builds Phase l and II of the St. James Terminal, of what is now a 13-million-barrel crude storage and terminalling facility, creating a hub for Plains on the Gulf Coast.

-Completes merger with Pacific Energy Partners and makes eight acquisitions, entering the refined products and barging businesses.
+Completes merger with Pacific Energy Partners and makes eight acquisitions.

 Plains aggressively expands the Cushing Terminal over a series of six construction phases in three years, bringing the terminal's liquid storage capacity to 18.5 million barrels.